workos/migrate-auth0-users/README.md

 #### Input file format

-Expects a file in newline-delimited JSON, with each line containing an object with `email` and `passwordHash` properties, and optionally `firstName` and `lastName`
+Expects a file in newline-delimited JSON, with each line containing an object with `email` and `passwordHash` properties, and optionally `emailVerified`, `firstName`, and `lastName`.